 In June 1969, Glenn Miller and his family moved to Winter Park, Florida, where he became the Assistant Director of the Orlando Public Library and went on to become Director in November 1970, at the age of 32.
 Miller served for 25 years as library director, retiring in April 1995.

-During his time as director, perhaps one of his biggest accomplishments was a 1980 referendum, when voters approved, by a comfortable margin, the creation of a special library tax district, which gives the library extraordinary security and autonomy, and the issue of $22 million in bond issues for the library expansion, allowing The Orlando Public Library to become officially, the Orange County Library System.
-The photo above is from the Grand Opening special insert in the Orlando Sentinel, August 6, 1986.
+During his time as director, perhaps one of his biggest accomplishments was a 1980 referendum, when voters approved, by a comfortable margin, the creation of a special library tax district, which gives the library extraordinary security and autonomy, and the issue of $22 million in bond issues for the library expansion, allowing the Orlando Public Library to become officially, the Orange County Library System.
+The photo above is from the library expansion Grand Opening special edition of the Florida Magazine published in the Orlando Sentinel, August 6, 1986.

 Mr. Miller also began nationally recognized innovations such as drive through pickup windows, books by mail, and the sale of used library books.
-Glenn Miller served as President for the Florida Library Association in 1978 and was also a member of St. Margaret Mary Catholic Church, board member of WMFE-TV Channel 24 Public Television, American Library Association, and the Public Library Association and Southeastern Library Association.
+Glenn Miller served as President for the Florida Library Association in 1978, was a member of WMFE-TV Channel 24 Public Television, the American Library Association, the Public Library Association and the Southeastern Library Association.
+He was also a member of St. Margaret Mary Catholic Church.

 ABOVE: Glenn Miller with WMFE-TV Channel 24’s homemade Big Bird costume, circa 1974.